SQuent/helm-kuma-ingress-watcher/charts/kuma-ingress-watcher/README.md

 ## Prerequistes

 - Uptime-Kuma instance on kubernetes configured with the creation of at least one user.
-- Traefik deployed with IngressRoute crds
+- If you will watch Ingress routes, you need to have Traefik deployed with IngressRoute crds
 - A secret in the same namespace with in the data field:

     ````